shomechakraborty/housing_price_prediction_model/README.md

 An additional issue in the dataset used for this model was the vast differences in the numerical ranges between data input parameters, which ranged from single digits to thousands, and target values (home prices), which ranged in the hundreds of thousands.
 In order to address this issue, I utilized a very low learning rate hyperparameter.
-However, while the model was able to achieve a low error rate, this low learning rate caused it to converge very slowly.
+However, while the model was able to achieve a low error rate, this low learning rate caused it to converge more slowly.
 As such, for future projects, I will look to utilize methods such as Min-Max scaling as well as Z-Score Normalization to better scale input and output values so they are off similar numerical range.